jemcodes/ginAndTonnies/README.md

 https://gin-and-tonnies.herokuapp.com/

 ### Feature Spotlight
-* I implemented functionality for users to create, read, update, and delete drink listings.
-Users can also create, read, update, and delete reviews on drink listings.
+* Users can create, read, update, and delete drink listings.
+* Users can also create, read, update, and delete reviews on drink listings.
-* There is currently basic front end authorization so current user is guided to only update and delete drinks and reviews they created.
+* I implemented basic front end authorization so the current user is guided to only update and delete drinks and reviews they created.

+### Challenges

-* This was my first solo build of a full React app.
+This was my first solo build of a full React app.
 I found the integration with Redux to be particularly challenging.
 With less than a week of knowledge under my belt, I took on the task and I'm quite pleased with the outcome.

-**Challenges I faced**

 * The learning curve for interacting with the Redux store to grab state was steep for me.
 It was eye-opening when I finally understood how to connect those dots and select only the information I wanted to show.